Do Men Find Very Skinny Women Attractive?

 Women often misjudge men’s preferences.

-Because of our work extolling the great value of women's fat, we are often asked why then do men find super-skinny models so attractive?
-The answer is: they don't.
+Because of our work extolling the great value of women's fat, we are often asked why, then, do men find super-skinny models so attractive?
+The answer is: They don't.
 Men don't find very skinny women attractive.
 How often do you see a guy ogling the latest issue of Mademoiselle or Vogue?
 The ultra-thin fashion models whose photos adorn these magazines and who flaunt the latest Parisian designs on runways are quite different from the women who are attractive enough to men that they are willing to pay to look at them, like Playboy Playmates.

 Unfortunately, many women seem to believe that men find super-skinny women like fashion models especially attractive.
 In study after study, women consistently underestimate the amount of body fat that men prefer.
 When asked to predict the figure that men will find most attractive, women consistently choose a skinnier figure than the men actually prefer.
 The figures women think men prefer are more like fashion models than Playmates.
 (For what it's worth, men also misjudge women's preferences for male muscle and genital size.)
 The figures that the men actually prefer are also much closer to the women's own figures than the skinnier ones women believe that men like.
-This misreading of men's desires may encourage some women to mistakenly think they would be more attractive to men if they weighed less.
+This misreading of male desire may encourage some women to mistakenly think they would be more attractive to men if they weighed less.

 Just why today's fashion models are selected to appear so thin is harder to explain.
-Since typical young American women today are twenty pounds heavier than they were forty years ago, those who seem to be quite slender are much more of a rarity today.
+Since typical young American women today are 20 pounds heavier than they were 40 years ago, those who seem to be quite slender are much more of a rarity today.
 It is also easier and less costly to produce clothes with fewer labor-intensive darts and tucks, but these more linear clothes do not show well on a curvy model.
 So, one possibility is that production costs and marketing strategies combine to create a demand for less curvy models.
 In addition, it may be that male fashion designers are more likely to prefer boyish figures.